 A blogging friend from Texas was sharing her December garden update.
-Greens and herbs along with some tomatoes are happily growing there.
+Greens and herbs, along with some tomatoes, are happily growing there.
 Really!?
 I mean it looks great, just like our garden in – July!
 I am trying hard not to be jealous.
 Our garden is covered in hoar frost.
 I told her that.
 She replied:

 What is hoar frost?

 It made me think.
-My garden will look just like hers in the summer, but she will never see the beauty of winter.
+My garden will look just like hers in the summer, but she will never see the beauty of winter in her garden.
+So I had to share what hoar frost and rime ice beauty look like.

 Hoar frost and rime ice beauty make northern winters special.